-Caroline Smith is a Program Coordinator in the Stewards West Virginia Office.
-She comes to Stewards and West Virginia by way of Northern Ohio and the Rocky Mountains of Colorado.
-Throughout her travels, Caroline has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
-These experiences in diverse environments, industries, and with all sorts of community members, drove Caroline to pursue her passion for community outreach and development.
-Caroline believes in the power of change and the capacity to create it, in communities far and wide.
+Caroline settled in southern West Virginia by way of Northern Ohio and the Rocky Mountains of Colorado.
+Throughout her travels, she has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
+These experiences in diverse environments, industries, and communities, have driven Caroline to pursue her passion for community outreach and development.
+She believes in the power of change and the capacity to create it, in communities big and small.